 Agricultural Lands

 Within this planning area, the best agricultural lands occur on the alluvium along the Nehalem River.
-Most of the agricultural lands are used for pasture and generally not suited for most types of development due to the floodplain or high groundwater.
-Throughout this part of the County farmers have had continual problems with elk and deer eating food supply for their livestock.
+Most of the agricultural lands are used for pasture at this time. .
+The entire Elsie-Jewell Planning Area is considered Major Big or Peripheral Big Game Habitat.
+The need to coexist with wildlife can create issues when elk, deer and other birds and animals compete for resources needed to supply livestock feed.
 Policies pertaining to forest and agricultural lands can be found in Goal 3 of the Countywide Plan Element of the Comprehensive Plan.

 Water Resources

+Per information from the Oregon Water Resources Department, nearly 23% of Oregonians rely on domestic wells, or private wells, as their primary source of potable water.
+This makes groundwater protection and well stewardship important to public health.
+ORS 448.271 requires sellers of property to test a well’s water quality and to share the result.
+Sellers are required to test for arsenic, nitrate, and total coliform bacteria.
 The major water resource is the Nehalem River, which traverses this area of the County.
 This river is used for both agriculture and recreation.
 Because of the sedimentary formations in this planning area, drilling for potable water is unpredictable always a gamble.
 Often when water is found in a well it is brackish.
-Most drinking water comes from springs, creeks and streams.
+Drinking water comes from wells, springs, creeks and streams.

-Per information from the Oregon Department of Environmental Quality (DEQ) the Clatsop Plains Planning Area is located within the North Coast Basin, which extends from the Columbia River to the southern Tillamook County line (Figure 1).
+Per information from the Oregon Department of Environmental Quality (DEQ) the Elsie-Jewell Planning Area is located within the North Coast Basin, which extends from the Columbia River to the southern Tillamook County line (Figure 1).
 The basin consists of eight watersheds.
 Six watersheds drain to the Pacific Ocean:

 Necanicum